Jhgomez/StudyNotes/aws/CCP_notes.md

 Deals with security '93of'94 and '93in'94 the cloud

 	In - Happens in data and configuration.
-Means you'92re responsible to secure the data that you upload to the cloud you should/can turn on monitoring services	which you would be responsible to configure also.
+Means you're responsible to secure the data that you upload to the cloud you should/can turn on monitoring services	which you would be responsible to configure also.
 You would be responsible to secure/configure the following: Customer data, platforms, applications, IAM,	operating systems, Network and firewall, client-side encryption, and data integrity authentication, server-side encryption(File system and/or), networking traffic 	protection(encryption, integrity, identity)

-	Of - happens in hardware, operation of managed services and global infrastructure AWS is responsible for security of the cloud, so AWS is responsible to 	secure/configure: Software, compute, storage, database, networking, Hardware/AWS global infrastructure, region, AZ'92s, edge locations
+	Of - happens in hardware, operation of managed services and global infrastructure AWS is responsible for security of the cloud, so AWS is responsible to 	secure/configure: Software, compute, storage, database, networking, Hardware/AWS global infrastructure, region, AZ's, edge locations

 '97'97'97'97'97'97